0-5788719150923125/praxis/README.md

 - [Differential Attention](https://arxiv.org/abs/2410.05258) is used to improve hallucination performance, reduce parameter counts required for attention, and filter-out noise in attention maps.
 - Parameter-Efficient Expert Retrieval (PEER) from the [Mixture of a Million Experts](https://arxiv.org/abs/2407.04153) paper.
 In this design, dense feedforward layers are replaced with singleton Multi-Layer Perceptron networks.
 - While simple, a [Soft-Merging of Experts with Adaptive Routing](https://arxiv.org/abs/2306.03745) class allows us to dynamically-route through a dense feedforward layer, while maintaining differentiability and enhancing expressivity.
-- We also implement a simplified version of Infini-Attention, from [Leave No Context Behind](https://arxiv.org/abs/2404.07143).
+- We also implement a simplistic KNN-based external memory module, akin to [Memorizing Transformers](https://arxiv.org/abs/2203.08913).

 ## join us